-As part of our \$3 billion share buyback authorization, during the six months ended June 30, 2018, we also used cash of \$387 million and \$638 million, respectively, to repurchase and cancel our Class A and Class B common stock and corresponding paired common units in BHGE LLC, on a pro rata basis.
-Additionally, we paid dividends of \$150 million to our Class A shareholders, and we made a distribution of \$253 million to GE.
+As part of the authorization to repurchase \$3 billion of our common units, during the six months ended June 30, 2018, we also used cash of \$1,025 million to repurchase our common units, on a pro rata basis from BHGE and GE.
+Additionally, we made a distribution to our members of \$403 million.